Is Investing in Cryptocurrency or Bitcoin Halal? (late-2021)

 While many people have this question, as they’re worried staking may violate the anti-usury principles of Islam, the staking rewards are not being generated from interest from a party that’s under duress of some sort — instead the income (earnings) generated comes from fees for completing transactions (validating them), which is no different than providing any verification service or business activity.

-So to put it clearly — staking cryptocurrency tokens like cardano or ethereum or vechain via their own block-chain based staking system is Halal — however this is not the same as staking in defi or on platforms such as Celsius, such platforms give you a ‘gauranteed interest rate’ that isn’t generated for you providing a service (verifying transactions), but instead it’s generated from lending the tokens out, usury — aka such things, as covered above, are not Halal but instead are haram.
+So to put it clearly — staking cryptocurrency tokens like cardano or ethereum or vechain via their own block-chain based staking system is Halal — however this is not the same as staking in defi or on centralized platforms, such platforms give you a ‘gauranteed interest rate’ that isn’t generated for you providing a service (verifying transactions), but instead it’s generated from lending the tokens out, usury — aka such things, as covered above, are not Halal but instead are haram.

 Is Cardano Halal or Haram?

-Owning Cardano and staking it on their own blockchain is Halal — however lending Cardano out on defi platforms or centralized interest-baring platforms like celsius or blockfi are haram as such platforms/behavior involves usury, just like non-islamic banks.
+Owning Cardano and staking it on their own blockchain is Halal — however lending Cardano out on defi platforms or centralized interest-baring platforms are haram as such platforms/behavior involves usury, just like non-islamic banks.